confluentinc/demo-scene/data-contracts/README.md

 Locally, we also create a `properties` file containing the parameters needed for our Kafka clients to connect to Confluent Cloud.
 For an example of this
 `properties` file, see [confluent.properties.orig](shared/src/main/resources/confluent.properties.orig).

-> [!NOTE]
-> The file-based approach we're using here is NOT recommended for a production-quality application.
+> **NOTE**: The file-based approach we're using here is NOT recommended for a production-quality application.
 Perhaps a secrets manager implementation would be better suited - which the major cloud providers all offer, or perhaps a tool like Hashicorp Vault.
 Such a tool would also have client libraries in a Maven repository for the JVM applications to access the secrets.
 >

 ### Run the Examples